aleena-jose/bharatsim-tutorial/source/firstprogram.rst

   import com.bharatsim.engine.Context

-  case class Person(id:Long, age:Int, canIWatchHarryPotter = ‘No’: String) extends Agent
+  case class Person(id:Long, age:Int, canIWatchHarryPotter = "No": String) extends Agent{}

 .. note:: String is a data-type which takes strings as the arguments.